 ACT Grassland Enhancement Program

 Natural Temperate Grasslands in the ACT have experienced a gradual decline over the past two decades.
-The Millennium drought (2003-2010), followed by a number of very wet years, has resulted in too much biomass (grass) and invasion of weeds, and has impacted upon the habitat quality of threatened species that exist in these areas.
-In response, ACT NRM is supporting a program to improve biodiversity outcomes in grasslands through:
+The Millennium drought (2003-2010), followed by a number of very wet years, has resulted in too much biomass (grass) and invasion of weeds, and has impacted upon the habitat quality of threatened species that exist in ecological communities.
+In response, ACT NRM has provided partnership support to various programs aimed at improving biodiversity outcomes in grasslands through:

-- Undertaking research into restoring natural disturbance regimes, primarily using fire - Burning for Biodiversity Trials
+- Research of natural disturbance regimes, primarily using fire - Burning for Biodiversity Trials

-- Managing invasive weeds, in particular invasive grasses such as Chilean Needle Grass, African Lovegrass and Serrated Tussock
+- Invasive weeds management, in particular invasive grasses such as Chilean Needle Grass, African Lovegrass and Serrated Tussock

-- Researching the habitat requirements of threatened grassland species
+- Research of habitat requirements of threatened grassland species

-- Investigating techniques to replace exotic species with native species
+- Investigations to replace exotic species with native species

-- Improving community engagement and knowledge of the ACT’s natural temperate grasslands.
+- Increasing community engagement and knowledge of the ACT’s natural temperate grasslands.

 Grassland Earless Dragon Captive Breeding Program

-Grassland Earless Dragons (GED) came close to local extinction in the ACT during the Millennium Drought (2002-2010).
-While their numbers are recovering slowly in the wild, they remain highly vulnerable to future drought.
-Captive breeding is seen as a critical option to safeguard the GEDs against the risk of future serious droughts.
+Grassland Earless Dragons (GED) came close to local extinction in the ACT during the Millennium Drought (2002 to 2010).
+While recovery in the wild is being closely monitored, the GED remain highly vulnerable to future drought.
+Captive breeding is being used to safeguard the GEDs against the risk of future serious droughts.

-The ACT’s only captive population of GED is currently held in the University of Canberra (UC).
-UC, in partnership with ACT Government’s Conservation Research (CR) Unit, and ACT NRM, has been undertaking research on breeding and release of GED in the ACT.
-A strong component of this research focuses on the potential impacts of climate change on GED, including environmental triggers for breeding and foraging.
+The ACT's only captive population of GED is currently held in the University of Canberra (UC).
+In partnership with ACT Government, UC has been researching breeding and release of GED in the ACT.
+A strong component of the research has focused on the potential impacts of climate change on GED, including environmental triggers for breeding and foraging.

-- Further our understanding of GED captive breeding techniques
+- increase understanding of GED captive breeding techniques

-- Provide guidance on how captive breeding might complement management of GED populations in the wild under climate change (see Map).
+- provide guidance on how captive breeding might complement management of GED populations in the wild under climate change